wrp/wrp/README.md

 	originally named the program `frob` instead of `frob.py`.
 [^ts]:
 	Never display or write "07:18".
-Always write "07:18:00-06:00" or "13:18:00Z" or "07:18T-6".
+Always write "07:18:00-06:00" or "13:18:00Z" or "06:18T-7".
 It is less important how you choose to convey timezone, as long as it is done.
-But don't use names; use numbers.
-Quick, what is the time difference between "07:18 PST" and "07:18 IST"?
+And don't use names; use numbers.
+Quick, how much time is there between "07:18 PST" and "06:48 IST"?
 Approximately where in the world is EAT?
-Now, answer those questions for "07:18T-0700" and "07:18T+0530" and "UTC+3"  Using timezone names requires external information, but that information is conveyed directly if you use the right format.
+Now, answer those questions for "07:18T-0700" and "06:48T+0530" and "UTC+3"  Using timezone names requires external information, but that information is conveyed directly if you use the right format.